 To move into the swankiest condominium in the neighbourhood?
 To take four, week-long overseas trips every year?
 To send your kids to the best schools in the world?
 To retire rich?
 To have every meal in a restaurant?

-Or maybe you just want to be able to take care of your retired parents?
+Or maybe you want to take care of your retired parents?
 Help see your younger siblings through school?
 Pay a portion of the household bills?
 Save up enough money to upgrade your 5-year-old laptop so you can play Diablo IV with your friends?

 As an elder sibling, you want to help your younger brothers and sisters get what they need.
 As a child, you want to take care of your parents when they can no longer do so themselves.
 As an individual you want to enjoy the things you like, and express yourself in your own unique ways.